sfu-dhil/dev-docs/source/mysql.rst

 Line 1 starts the ``mysql`` section.
 The options in this section will apply to that command only.

-Line 2 adds the current database name to the command prompt in the MySQL shell.
+Line 2 adds the current database name to the command prompt in the MySQL console.

 Lines 3 and 4 set the connection parameters so you can connect without passing the username and password at the command line.